Comprehensive Closing Checklist for Home Sellers

 Once your home’s closing is complete, it’s time to wrap things up.
 You should have received a package of closing-related paperwork to file away, along with a check for the proceeds of the sale (if applicable).
 What’s next?
 Check out this list of final to-do’s before saying goodbye to your former property.

-Cancel homeowner’s insurance policy.
-Be sure to do this after the title has transferred.
-If you’ve prepaid, you may receive a refund
+Cancel your homeowner’s insurance policy.
+Do this after the title has been transferred.
+If you’ve prepaid, you may receive a refund.

 Do you need an attorney?

 Some states require an attorney to be involved during the closing process.
-And even in states where an attorney is not required, it can be a good idea to hire one for the final proceedings to ensure nothing is overlooked and that any unanticipated issues are resolved quickly.
-In this case, a closing attorney would act on behalf of the title rather than the seller; hiring a seller’s attorney to represent your interests would entail additional expense, borne by the seller.
+And even in states where an attorney is not required, hiring one for the final proceedings can be a good idea to ensure nothing is overlooked and that any unanticipated issues are resolved quickly.
+In this case, a closing attorney would act on behalf of the title rather than the seller; hiring a seller’s attorney to represent your interests would entail additional expenses for the seller.

-“We act as a neutral intermediary,” said Conway Bellone, a real estate attorney with True Title in New Orleans, Louisiana.
+“We act as a neutral intermediary,” said Conway Bellone, a former real estate attorney with True Title in New Orleans, Louisiana.
 “We make sure the title is free and clear of any liens or encumbrances.
-That then allows us to facilitate the real estate transaction where we make sure the money is exchanged, the keys are exchanged, and just make sure that at the end of the day the real estate transaction happens.”
+That then allows us to facilitate the real estate transaction where we make sure the money and the keys are exchanged, and we just make sure that the real estate transaction happens at the end of the day.”

 Header Image Source: (Matthew Addington / Death to the Stock Photo)